zacharyvoase/jsonpipe/README.rst

     pip install jsonpipe

-Note that it probably requires Python v2.5+ for now, although work on compatibility with previous versions of Python is in progress.
+Note that it requires Python v2.5 or later (simplejson only supports 2.5+).

 (Un)license